Oguzhankokulu/media-organizer/README.md

 ## Technology Stack
 - Java 17: Core programming language for building the application.
 - JavaFX: UI framework for creating interactive and modern user interfaces.
+- CSS: Used for styling interfaces in SceneBuilder and JavaFX.
 - SceneBuilder: Visual layout tool for design JavaFX interfaces.
 - Maven: Dependency management and project build automation.
 - Gson: Library used for JSON serialization and deserialization.